googleapis/python-storage/tests/conformance/retry_conformance_testing.md

 The test suite uses the [storage-testbench](https://github.com/googleapis/storage-testbench) to configure and generate tests cases which use fault injection to ensure conformance.

-## Running the Conformance Tests
+## Running the Conformance Test Suite

+#### Prerequisites
+1. Python 3.8
+2. Nox
+3. Docker

-The Retry Strategy Conformance test suite is included in `noxfile.py` and run as part of the Kokoro presubmits:
+The Retry Strategy Conformance test suite is included in [`noxfile.py`](https://github.com/googleapis/python-storage/blob/main/noxfile.py) and run automatically as part of the Kokoro presubmits:
 1. Running the testbench server via docker
 2. Setup, validation, cleanup of individual test cases with the testbench
 3. Test logs included in Kokoro build